Welcome to today's edition of the Rush 24-7 podcast.

 The Iranians supply the IEDs.

-They didn't in uh in Iraq as as well.
+They did in Iraq as well.

 The Iranian situation is really convoluted and strange.

-I mean, the president made it sound to me last night like uh he got them talked into dropping their bomb program.
+I mean, the president made it sound to me last night like he got them talked into dropping their bomb program.

 I wonder how many other people heard it that way.

-Um we we took care of that.
+We took care of that.

-I'm not no more sanctions on the Irani.
+No more sanctions on the area.

-So, well the Iranians haven't given up on building a nuclear bomb.
+He said, well, the Iranians haven't given up on building a nuclear bomb.

-What why in the world tell people that?
+Why in the world tell people that?

 And of course, then the answer is obvious.

-Just it's one lie after another.
+It's one lie after another.

 It's just this giant disconnect.